 South Crofty Mine Underground 4: There was so much luck for me to get down South Crofty.
 The place where I stayed when I was in Cornwall, the owner knew the mine secretary.
 She put me in touch with the Geology Department where I pleaded my case for access.

 Once I had my first visit to the mine I hoped it would carry on, it did.
 When underground the cameras needed to be lucky.
 It was luck the film was ok, luck the camera was going to fire.
 Luck the flash was going to fire, luck the lens had not steamed up, luck I was underground in the first place.
 Finally the luck that got me a few good friends from South Crofty Mine.

 The story did not end there.
 All the films needed developing and then printing.
 I have discovered the real skill is found in the darkroom, it has been a long journey, but it has been worth all the effort.
 On this page I have tried to show some of the tools of the trade, and a continuation of miners doing different tasks during their working days.

 The next few images are of miners working on the Grizzly, once again this was a very dangerous place to be.

 Every working level in the mine had access to an ore pass.
 This was where the mined rock dumped so it could be fed into the main crusher.
 In the crusher it was reduced in size to sub 150mm.
 This made transporting the ore up the shaft to grass more efficient.

-The next few images were taken on one of my trips with Dr Nick Leboutillier.
+The next few images were taken during one of my trips with Dr Nick Leboutillier.
 The location was on Pryce’s Lode 295 Fathom, Sub Level 600ME.

-A different location next, the following images were probably taken on the 445 Fathom Level Providence Lode Drive.
+A different location, the following images were probably taken on the 445 Fathom Level Providence Lode Drive.